Vincenzo Leuzzi

-Vincenzo Leuzzi (Rome, 1909–1983) was Director of Transport Institute, University of Rome Engineering School.
+Vincenzo Leuzzi (Rome, 1909–1983) was Director of the Transport Institute, University of Rome Engineering School.

-Prof. Leuzzi's main contributions were in public transport policy at international and national level, especially in electric rails.
+Prof. Leuzzi's main contributions were in public transport policy at international and national levels, especially in electric rails.

 Biography

 He completed his Degree in Industrial Engineering at La Sapienza University in 1931.
-In 1932 he became teaching assistant of prof. Umberto Bajocchi.
-In the same years, he contributed some projects, as the design of the Rome Metro in 1937, the improvement of the electric power plants of Rome–Lido railway in 1938.
-He has been teaching "Electric traction" since 1952, and "Economy of Transports" since 1951 at University of Bari and in Rome.

-He has been served as Director of Transport Institute of Rome from 1957 to 1977, when he retired.
+In 1932 he became the teaching assistant of prof. Umberto Bajocchi.
+In the same years, he contributed to some projects, such as the design of the Rome Metro in 1937, and the improvement of the electric power plants of Rome–Lido railway in 1938.
+He had been teaching "Electric traction" since 1952, and "Economy of Transports" since 1951 at University of Bari and in Rome.
+He served as Director of the Transport Institute of Rome from 1957 to 1977, when he retired.

-Leuzzi made contributions of the policy of transports in several countries, as Italy, France, Switzerland, Baltic states, etc.
+Leuzzi made contributions to the policy of transport in several countries, such as Italy, France, Switzerland, Baltic states, etc.

 The Library of the Department of Transport Engineering of La Sapienza University, in the main Faculty building next San Pietro in Vincoli, is entitled to Prof. Vincenzo Leuzzi.